carpentries-incubator/ml4bio-workshop/_episodes/03-decision-trees.md

 ### About the Algorithm

 Decision tree is a supervised learning classifier.
 It splits the initial population depending on the a certain rule.
 The goal of the classifier is the predict the class label on a new set of data based on the rule that the classifier learned from the features.
+An important property of the decision tree is the depth of tree.
+That is the number of times we make a split to reach a decition.

+Some pros of using decision trees:

+- easy to visualize
+- the classification can be visually followed, so it is easy to reproduce

+Some cons of using decision trees:

+- prone to overfitting

 ### Step 1 Select Data

-Let's load a T-cells #2 data set into the software.
-This dataset is engineered specifically for the decision tree classifier.
-Please note that the prediction matrix for this dataset would rarely reflect the real-world data.

 > ## Conceptual Questions
 >